Business tax strategies

-Considering your year end: It is also important to choose a year end that suits your business.
-Is there a time of year when it will be more convenient to close off your accounting records, ready for us?
+It's sensible to choose a year end that suits your business.
+Is yours a seasonal business?
+Is there a time of year when it will be more convenient to close off your accounting records ready for us?
 What time of year would be best for stock-taking?
-How seasonal is your business?
 From a tax perspective, choosing a year end early in the tax year for an unincorporated business usually means that an increase in profits is more slowly reflected in an increased tax bill, and over time the delay between earning profits and paying the tax can create a source of working capital for the business.
-On the other hand, a decrease in profits will more slowly result in a lower tax bill.
-Speak to us for advice on your year end.
+Conversely, a decrease in profits will more slowly result in a lower tax bill.
+Speak to us for advice about choosing your year end.

 |Prepare a robust business plan||

 |Ensure that you have access to suitable funding||

 |Check your right to use your chosen trading name||

 |Choose the right business structure||